-- (a) The insured revenue will be the amount that you obtain from the sale of all agricultural commodities you produce, the sale of all agricultural commodities you purchase for resale, and all other allowable income as defined in section 1. - (b) Increased value caused by any post-production process, including, but not limited to, the following, will not be covered: - Canning, freezing, or otherwise processing the insured agricultural commodities, including the value of the labor required to perform such activities; or - (2) Packing or packaging, including the value of packaging materials and labor. - (c) You may select only one coverage level and payment rate under this policy for each insurance year.
-The available coverage levels and payment rates will be those contained in the actuarial documents. - (d) Your revenue guarantee will be determined by multiplying your approved AGR by the coverage level you elected, and by the expense factor determined in accordance with section 11(a)(2) if your allowable expenses for the insurance year are less than 70 percent of your approved expenses.
-If your revenue to count (see section 11(c)) for the insurance year falls below your revenue guarantee, you will be paid the amount determined by multiplying the amount of that deficiency by the payment rate you elected.
+- (a) The insured revenue will be the amount that you earn or obtain from the sale of all agricultural commodities you produce, the sale of all agricultural commodities you purchase for resale, and all other allowable income as defined in section 1 during the insurance year. - (b) Increased value caused by any post-production process, including, but not limited to, the following, will not be covered: - Canning, freezing, or otherwise processing the insured agricultural commodities, including the value of the labor required to perform such activities: or - (2) Packing or packaging, including the value of packaging materials and labor. - (c) You may select only one coverage level and payment rate under this policy for each insurance year.
+The available coverage levels and payment

-- (e) We may limit your coverage level and payment rate based on the number or amount of agricultural commodities you produce. - (f) To qualify for the 75 or 80 percent coverage levels, you must produce at least the number of agricultural commodities stated in the Special Provisions for this purpose.
+- rates will be those contained in the actuarial documents. - (d) Your revenue guarantee will be determined by multiplying your approved AGR by the coverage level you elected, and by the expense factor determined in accordance with section 11(a)(2) if your allowable expenses for the insurance year are less than 70 percent of your approved expenses.
+If your revenue to count (see section 11(c)) for the insurance year falls below your revenue guarantee, you will be paid the amount determined by multiplying the amount of that deficiency by the payment rate you elected. - (e) We may limit your coverage level and payment rate based on the number or amount of agricultural commodities you produce. - (f) You must produce at least the number of agricultural commodities stated in the Special Provisions to qualify for the coverage level selected.
 The expected allowable income shown on your farm report for each of these commodities must also equal or exceed the amount determined in accordance with the Special Provisions. - (g) You may change your coverage level and payment rate for the following insurance year by giving us written notice not later than the sales closing date for the insurance year you wish the change to be effective.
-You may not increase your coverage level or payment rate if any cause of loss that could or would reduce your allowable income for the insurance year is evident prior to the time you request the increase. - (h) If you are eligible to receive an indemnity under this policy and are also eligible to receive benefits for the same loss under any other USDA program, you may receive benefits under both programs, unless specifically limited by law.
-However, the total amount received from all sources may not exceed the amount of the actual loss sustained by you.
+You may not increase your coverage level or payment rate if any cause of loss that could or would reduce your allowable income for the insurance year is evident prior to the time you request the increase.